 Dru: (Exit Line) “My good friends... my dear friends...
 I’ve never found myself at a loss for words before... but I admit to you freely, I am now.
 I...
 I simply don’t know that to say.
 (PAUSE FOR WIPING OF EYES) Well now.
 I think the best thing for me to say is... what I feel... if I can find words for that.
 I feel so much.
 For all of you... for all that you have done for me... not only today... but through the years... so many years... so many friends... so many kindnesses... so much consideration and thoughtfulness and... and love... have come my way from you.
 I...
 I’ve been a lucky man.
 I...
 I really do not know how I can bear to leave you all... upon my word, I don’t know how I can do it... and I swear I’ll be back... because I do love you all so much...
 (HE CANNOT GO ON.
 THE WOMEN GATHER ROUND AND KISS HIM)” John: “We’ll drink to your coming back, Dru...
 (SINGS) For he’s a jolly good fellow...
 (ALL JOIN IN.
 GO OUT ON DRU AS THEY SING)” [END EPISODE]

-In Chicago, Mr. Remington, the hotel manager, confirmed for Bernice that Walter (the day of Wayne's murder) had arrived about a half-hour before Steve did, though he did look worn and frazzled.
+Bernice enjoyed the pampering she received from hotel manager, Mr. Remington in Chicago, since she claimed to be Steve's employee.
+Mr. Remington confirmed for Bernice that Walter (the day of Wayne's murder) had arrived about a half-hour before Steve did, though he did look worn and frazzled.
+Bernice revealed that Wayne had tried to bilk money from Steve but didn't succeed.
+Mr. Remington recalled being annoyed over Steve and Walter being late for their hotel reservations.

 JUNE 1, 1971 (EP. #1764)

-Last appearance of Brian Blake.
-Appearance by Seth Holzlein as Jamie Frame.
+Last appearance of Jered Holmes as Brian Blake.

 JUNE 22, 1971 (EP. #1779)